 Weymouth Branch Line track removal

-In 2020, Dorset Highways will start work to remove the disused railway tracks along Weymouth harbourside.
+In October 2020, Dorset Highways started work to remove the disused railway tracks along Weymouth harbourside.

-Earlier this year, the Department for Transport (DfT) announced that Dorset Council was successful in its joint bid with Network Rail for funding to dismantle and remove the rails and to reinstate the carriageway, which are an ongoing hazard to cyclists and other vulnerable road users.
+Earlier this year, the Department for Transport (DfT) announced that we were successful in our joint bid with Network Rail for funding to dismantle and remove the rails, which pose difficulties for all road-users.

 The redundant railway line runs along the northern side of the harbour from the peninsula area along Custom House Quay and Commercial Road to King Street.
-They are fully decommissioned and cannot be repurposed for other uses due to their deteriorated condition.
+They are fully decommissioned and cannot be repurposed for other uses.

 Removing the lines

 The first phase of work to remove the rails along Commercial Road between King Street and Lower St Alban Street is now finished.